 Introduction to Peridot, Sardonyx, and Spinel

-Peridot, a vibrant green gemstone, is often associated with light, and it is believed to possess healing properties.
-Sardonyx, an ancient stone, combines alternating layers of sard and onyx—two types of the layered mineral chalcedony—to create a reddish zebra-striped gemstone with white bands.
+Peridot is an intense green-colored gemstone that has a special association with light, and according to beliefs, this particular gem possesses healing powers as well.
+Sardonyx is an ancient stone of the ancients, which consists of make-up alternating layers of sard and onyx—two kinds of the layered mineral chalcedony—to create a reddish zebra-striped gemstone with white bands.
 Spinel, on the other hand, can be found in a variety of colors, but most popularly in pink and red.

 Aspect | Details |